• Black and White, quotes, shadows

 Don’t go back to sleep

-Sunrise on the Farm“The breezes at dawn have secrets to tell you, don’t go back to sleep.”
-Rumi
+“The breezes at dawn have secrets to tell you, don’t go back to sleep.”

 Rumi is not talking about rolling over and going back to sleep but about falling asleep to life.
 We can sleep through life by spending time in front of television, time on the computer, alcohol and drugs, overeating, gambling, etc. There is no need to make a list.
 We all can make our own list, as we are all susceptible to falling asleep.
 There are many tools and practices to help us with staying awake: mindfulness, meditation, contemplation, our breathing, prayer words, yoga, tai chi, daily walks.
 I’ve come to experience the practice of meditation and contemplation, helps me to stay awake to life.
 As Christine Valters Paintner says, “Most meditation practices are, at heart, about staying awake to life, being fully present to our experiences, and becoming aware of our own preconceived ideas and expectations that obscure our vision.”